enkidevs/curriculum/Comp. Sci./Data Structures and Algorithms/graph-adt.md

 ---
 ## Revision

-Which of the following statements is describing a adjacency list?
+Which of the following statements is describing an adjacency list?

 ???

-* A list of incident edges for each node.
+* A list describing the set of neighbours for each node.
-* A list of all edges.
+* An unordered list of all edges.
 * A matrix of size N*N, where N is the number of nodes.